Eczema (Atopic Dermatitis)

 It is important to be patient and persevere with your self-care.
 It often takes trial and error to figure out what works best for your skin, but persistence can pay off with significantly improved symptoms.

 If self-care measures are not enough, your doctor may recommend a more potent prescription medication, but many of these come with side effects, so be sure to ask your dermatologist for a full list of side effects and discuss the decision with him/her thoroughly.

-Eczema Vs. Acne: Eczema and acne are completely different conditions.
-Diagnosis and treatment are therefore unique to each condition.
+Eczema Vs. Acne: Eczema and acne are completely different conditions, and diagnosis and treatment are unique to each.